oskardudycz/event-driven.io/content/posts/2021-12-08--simple_events_versioning_patterns/index.en.md

     );
 ```

 It's the most straightforward wrapper that requires manual mapping for all the event types, but it benefits from being explicit and less error-prone.
 For the convention-based mapper, there is a risk that refactoring accidentally changes the event type name stored in the event store.
 Still, a viable option is a mixed solution.
-See example of such approch in [my repository](https://github.com/oskardudycz/EventSourcing.NetCore/tree/main/Core/Events/EventTypeMapper.cs)
+Read also more in [Mapping event type by convention](/en/how_to_map_event_type_by_convention/) or see example of such approch in [my repository](https://github.com/oskardudycz/EventSourcing.NetCore/tree/main/Core/Events/EventTypeMapper.cs).

 Having those classes, we can define the final deserialisation logic.